 In addition to being a great stress reliever, there are many other reasons to swim regularly!

 1. Works out the entire body

 Swimming is an exercise that works the whole body by targeting multiple muscle groups.
 Swimming helps tone muscles, build endurance and increase strength.
+Furthermore, helps in wight loss.
 As you become a more advanced swimmer you can learn all four strokes including freestyle, backstroke, breaststroke, and butterfly.
 Each stroke has a unique impact on different sets of muscle groups ensuring that a full body works out happens.
 Swimming also helps burn calories which can aid in weight loss.
 This helps with another common childhood medical challenge, diabetes and childhood obesity.

 2. Strengthens your internal organs

 Another benefit of swimming regularly is that swimming aids in raising your heart rate without placing undue stress on the organ.
 Swimming can literally make your heart stronger.
 Swimming can also improve the strength of your lungs by expanding your lung capacity.
 Swimming and it impacts on the body also extends to your internal functioning helping to lower your cholesterol and blood pressure.